inkeso/UserTools/README.md

 ### pms.py

-Search for packages with pacman.
+Search packages with pacman or apt.

-Show results in an interactive list, allowing for installation.
+Show results in an interactive list, allowing for (de)installation.

 Other output options are available (JSON, CSV).